 In the event that the Supplier Processes Personal Data and/or Sanitised Personal Data of any Other Ecosystem Supplier in the performance of this Agreement, the Supplier shall enter into an appropriate data processing agreement with the relevant Other Ecosystem Supplier meeting the requirements of Article 28(3) of the GDPR[.][,][and such Processing shall be prohibited until such a time as that agreement has been validly executed by both parties.]

 For the avoidance of doubt, nothing in these Terms and Conditions relieves the Supplier of its own direct responsibilities and liabilities under the GDPR.

 Data Protection Indemnity

-The Supplier will indemnify the Authority against:

-all losses (including all direct, indirect and consequential losses) and liabilities, which shall include without limitation all amounts paid to a regulator by way of a fine, penalty, charge or payment (including a voluntary payment) and all payments made to Data Subjects including without limitation those made on a voluntary basis;

-all costs (on a full indemnity basis) including legal and other professional costs and costs of enforcement and expenses; and

-all damages and expenses

-that the [Authority] OR [the indemnified person] does or will incur or suffer (including without limitation in relation to all claims or proceedings made, brought or threatened against the [Authority] OR [the indemnified person] and/or in defending or settling any actual or threatened claims or proceeding), in each case arising out of or in connection with any breach by the Supplier or any Sub processor of any of its obligations under Clause 20 or this Clause 23 of this Agreement (including any failure or delay in performing, or negligent performance or non-performance of, any of those obligations) or any act or omission by the Supplier or a Sub processor that causes the Authority [or any other Service Recipient and/or Service Beneficiary] to breach any obligation under the Relevant Data Protection Laws.

 PUBLICITY AND BRANDING

 The Supplier shall not: